-Apollo Server Plugin Event Reference
+Apollo Server plugin event reference

 The handler should return an object with a string

-html property.
-The value of that property is served as HTML for any requests with
+html field.
+The value of that field is served as HTML for any requests with

 For more landing page options, see Changing the landing page .